dallinmason/stat386-projects/_posts/2022-09-21-Blog-Tutorial.md

 To demonstrate this we will use a different couple of datasets in which there are certain employees of varying positions and we have certain data about them including their past sales over the past years.

 We will demonstrate our knowledge of SAS and SQL with these datasets.

-First, we will start with our left join.
+We will import our tables using this code which creates two tables: one of employees with information about them and another called employees_s which demonstrates the sales per month of these employees.

 ## Code
 ```